YikunLiu0801/Clustering-Location-Selection-for-a-New-Restaurant/README.md

 ## Data Sources
 1. A webpage containing basic neighborhood information of Toronto https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M

+The extracted data will have 3 columns:
+- Postal Code
+- Borough
+- Neighborhood

 2. Coordinates of these neighborhoods from Google API

+The refined data will have 5 columns:
+- Postal Code
+- Borough
+- Neighborhood
+- Latitude
+- Longitude

-3. Restaurants' categories and ratings around these neighborhoods from Foursquare API
+3. Venues' categories around these neighborhoods from Foursquare API

+The final data will have 8 columns:
+- Postal Code
+- Borough
+- Neighborhood
+- Latitude
+- Longitude
+- Restaurant Counts
+- Restaurant Diversity
+- Cluster